 Main Beach/Narrowneck – popular with kite surfers and at the northern end, at The Spit there is often people learning to surf with an instructor.
 Between the Spit and Narrowneck, it’s usually not to difficult to find a quiet spot.

 Broadbeach – can be quieter than Surfers Paradise beach.
 The Kurrawa Surf Club and shops at Broadbeach are handy.

 Mermaid – most of the homes along the beachfront are private homes but the beach is still public access, easy to find quiet spots.

 Miami – the large hill here provides a great lookout along the beach in both directions.
 Usually easy to get a park right at the beach, during the week at least.
 For most this stretch there’s no development between the road and beach, so you can park and enjoy the view, and easily walk straight down to the beach.

-North Burleigh/Burleigh Heads – quite a popular foreshore, again there’s no development between the road and beach apart from the North Burleigh Surf Life Saving Club and enjoyable green space which includes seating and several barbecues etc. The beach gets busy on weekends particularly at the northern and southern end.
-At the southern end, there’s amazing views through to Surfers Paradise from the car park at Burleigh Heads National Park.
+North Burleigh/Burleigh Heads – quite a popular foreshore, again there’s no development between the road and beach apart from the North Burleigh Surf Life Saving Club and enjoyable green space which includes seating and several barbecues etc. The beach gets busy on weekends, particularly at the northern and southern end.
+At the southern end, there are amazing views through to Surfers Paradise from the car park at Burleigh Heads National Park.